On the hierarchical Bayesian modelling of frequency response functions: Dataset summary

 \subsection{Data collection at various temperatures in an environmental chamber}

 The second case used data from Blade 1, collected at temperatures ranging from -20 to 30$^{\circ}$C in increments of 5$^{\circ}$C in an environmental chamber.
 The blade was tested in an approximately fixed-free boundary condition, with the blade root mounted on a fixture that was substantiated with a large concrete block.
-These tests used the same accelerometers and sensor layout, as the previous tests at ambient laboratory temperature.
-Likewise, the same data-acquisition parameters and processing methods were used.
+These tests used the same accelerometers, sensor layout, data-acquisition parameters, and processing methods as the previous tests at ambient laboratory temperature.
 The shaker was mounted to the bottom plate of the test fixture, and the shaker and force gauge were connected to the underside of the blades to excite the blades in the flapwise direction.
 A thermal jacket was used to protect the shaker when testing at lower temperatures.
 Prior to data collection, the environmental chamber was set to each of the temperatures of interest, after which the blades were allowed to soak for at least two hours to reach the desired temperature.
 Throughput force and acceleration data were collected for each test.
 The data were then divided into 20 blocks, and a Hanning window was applied to each data block.
-FRFs were then computed in LMS, and averaged in the frequency domain.
+FRFs were then computed for each block, and averaged in the frequency domain.
 The experimental setup, with the helicopter blade inside the environmental chamber, is shown in Figure \ref{fig:blade_temps}.